 51. Preliminary notice

-(1) Subject to subregulation (2), an electrical contractor who carries out any notifiable work, or causes any notifiable work to be carried out, commits an offence unless preliminary notice of the proposed notifiable work is prepared by the electrical contractor and delivered to the relevant network operator at the required time.
+(1) Subject to subregulation (2), an electrical contractor who carries out any notifiable work, or causes any notifiable work to be carried out, commits an offence unless a preliminary notice of the proposed notifiable work, in a form approved by the Director and duly completed, is prepared by the electrical contractor and delivered to the relevant network operator at the required time.

 (2) Subregulation (1) does not apply to notifiable work —

-(a) carried out because of emergency circumstances involving danger to any person or property or the risk of supply being disrupted; or
+(a) carried out, or caused to be carried out, because of emergency circumstances involving danger to any person or property or the risk of supply being disrupted; or

-(b) carried out by an electrical contractor exempted in writing by the Director from the requirement to deliver preliminary notice, subject to any conditions that are imposed in respect of the exemption.
+(b) carried out, or caused to be carried out, by an electrical contractor exempted in writing by the Director from the requirement to deliver a preliminary notice, subject to any conditions that are imposed in respect of the exemption; or

+(c) carried out, or caused to be carried out, on a main switchboard or on consumers mains if the work does not require —

+(i) an alteration to service apparatus or distribution works; or

+(ii) disconnection from, or connection to, distribution works; or

+(iii) isolation from distribution works (by means of switching or the removal of fuses or links) to allow the work to be carried out safely;

+or

+(d) that consists of the addition or removal of control or protective gear; or

+(e) that consists of the disconnection of a final sub-circuit from, or the removal of, a private generating plant with a capacity not exceeding 25 kW.

 (3) In this regulation —

-preliminary notice means preliminary notice in a form approved by the Director and duly completed;
+consumers mains has the meaning given in the Australian/New Zealand Wiring Rules clause 1.4.33;

+control or protective gear includes residual current devices, voltage surge suppression devices, indicating and recording instruments, indicating lamps, data-loggers and associated wiring;

-required time, in relation to giving preliminary notice of proposed notifiable work, means —
+required time, in relation to delivering a preliminary notice of proposed notifiable work, means —

 (a) at least 3 working days before the proposed notifiable work is begun, if the electrical contractor requires advice from the relevant network operator in relation to the proposed notifiable work before it is begun; or